kuangyu0801/kuangyu0801.github.io/README.md

 - add vs commit
 - rebase vs.fetch
 ### - What was the last project you led, and what was its outcome?

-- My previous,
-- In school, Routing Protocols for Wireless Ad-hoc Network from the Course of Mobile Computing,
-- Currently, we are doing a project on SDN(Software Defined Networking) with openflow
-###
+### 4G LTE MIMO
 - STAR/SAR for
 - Situation:
 - Task:
 - Action:
 - Result:

+### Cycle optimization
+- STAR/SAR for
+- Situation:
+- Task:
+- Action:
+- Result:

--
+- My previous,
+- In school, Routing Protocols for Wireless Ad-hoc Network from the Course of Mobile Computing,
+- Currently, we are doing a project on SDN(Software Defined Networking) with openflow

 ### - Give me an example of a time that you felt you went above and beyond the call of duty at work.
 ### [What was the last project you led, and what was its outcome?](https://www.monster.com/career-advice/article/how-to-answer-job-interview-question-what-was-last-project-led-outcome)
 ###   Give me an example of a time that you felt you went above and beyond the call of duty at work.